 This article makes the case that a 4 per cent safe withdrawal rate is pretty much fine, and that even if it’s not, you should know within 10 years of retirement—at which point you can always pick up some part-time work, reduce your spending, or otherwise adjust your plans accordingly, what with being a flexible frugal person and all.
 I don’t think Brandon’s post conflicts with anything I’ve written above—it’s just a different way of framing the problem, and might cheer you up after reading my somewhat more sober take.

 If you were yawning through the statistical parts of this post, probably don’t read this book.
-With that being said, I found it a really handy walkthrough of the evolution of modern finance theory, which finally made all the stuff about black swans and tail risk events really ‘click’.
+With that being said, I found it a handy walkthrough of the evolution of modern finance theory, which finally made all the stuff about black swans and tail risk events really ‘click’.
 If you like Nassim Taleb’s ideas, you will see the influence here (Mandelbrot was Taleb’s mentor).
-Also: lots of trippy fractal randomness.
+Also: trippy fractal randomness.

 This classic delves into the history of probability, insurance, gambling, game theory, Bayesian reasoning, and options trading.
 It’s pretty dense, but offers up all sorts of interesting gems: did you know there was huge pushback against the ‘infidel’ Hindu-Arabic counting system we use today, to the point where bankers in Florence had to disguise themselves as Muslims in order to learn the new system?
 Or that Francis Galton’s creepy obsession with eugenics led him to make a bunch of discoveries in statistics?